 Diving

-• 2m13, pre-chorus again, the bass gives way to a slight distortion that remains until the end of the track, adding a little extra pep.
+- 2m13, pre-chorus again, the bass lets in a slight distortion that lasts until the end of the song, adding a little extra pep.

 A rich, fun, powerful track that works really well in my opinion.